jeffscottlevine/aws-cloud9-mpc/README.md

 3.  git clone "the https URL from github"
 4.  cd mpc
 5.  ./amazon_linux1_cloud9_setup.sh
-6.  unalias python
-7.  source env/bin/activate
-8.  python manage.py createsuperuser
-9.  python manage.py runserver 0:8080
-10. browse to the appropriate URL:8080/admin
-11. set up any users, questions, and choices
-12. browse to the appropriate URL:8080/polls/
-13. play around with the polls
+6. Follow the instructions displayed at the conclusion of the script.`

 # Notes